avf/mobile-app-dev/README.md

 ## Welcome to Mobile App Development (MAD)!

-This course will teach the fundamentals of Mobile Development.
+This class will teach the fundamentals of Mobile Development.
 Since this is such a broad topic, we'll focus on a few key aspects and learn those really well.
 We're going to be doing native iOS development using Xcode, Swift, and UIKit.

-The course is divided into a few session of lectures and exercises.
+The class is divided into a few session of lectures and exercises.
 During the lecture sessions, I'll try to make things interactive - apart from a regular presentation with slides and a few case studies, we'll also do some live coding sessions together.

 For the exercises, I've prepared a few programming assignments for you.
 There will be fixed exercises and freeform exercises.